biblius/thotp/README.md

  This module by itself allows you to generate and verify TOTPs and HOTPs using the default algorithm SHA-1, the default digit length of 6 and the default time step of 30 for TOTPs.

- *The following applies only if you set `default-features = false`, by default it is included*:
+ *The following applies only if you set `default-features = false`, by default they are included*:

  If you need finer controls over password generation and verification use the `custom_otp` feature flag to gain access to the [custom](https://docs.rs/thotp/0.1.0/thotp/custom/index.html) module.